-CellMapper servers calculate the data that users have sent and creates graphical representation of it in the map delivered by Google Maps, witch can be browsed directly from the Android App or CellMapper webpage.
-The model can not account for certain variables though, so in order to get reliable data one should keep the measuring phone in as clear and unobstructed area as possible.
+CellMapper servers calculate the data that users have sent and creates graphical representation of it in the map delivered by Google Maps, which can be browsed directly from the Android App or CellMapper webpage.
+The model can not account for certain variables though, so in order to get reliable data, one should keep the measuring phone in as clear and unobstructed area as possible.
 An ideal measuring setting is as unobstructed as possible, such as large fields of prairie, but for instance in cities obstacles are unavoidable.
-When measuring one should move in 1/2-3/4 circles at different distances around the presumed base station in order to get the most accurate results.
+When measuring, one should move in 1/2-3/4 circles at different distances around the presumed base station in order to get the most accurate results.

 The application supports real time transfer, so the data collected is sent to Cellmapper's servers as you measure.
 You can also manually send the data after measuring or resend already collected data.
 After the files have been sent to the server, they are processed within minutes if there is not much load on the servers at the time.
 If the servers are under heavy load then processing data can take up to hours or even a full day.
 The delay of processing speed is a known issue, and will be addressed in the future.

 While using CellMapper, it is important to understand that:

 2. Enable GPS (on Android Settings, no Google locations service).

 (on Android you can enable Settings -> Location and Select Mode: High Accuracy or Device Only.